Maykonn/global-process-queue-js/README.md

 #### Removing Process From the Queue

-Sometimes, depending of your flow, may you need to remove an specific process from the queue, may you do it:
+Sometimes, depending on your flow, may you need to remove a specific process from the queue, may you do it:

 ```JS
 const TaskToRemove = CartProcess.add(CartFlow.CalculateTotal, Process.AWAIT, 2);